Mass No. 1 (Bruckner): Setting

 When compared to the previous Missa solemnis the work is more mature in conception with crescendos, which are so characteristic of Bruckner's later symphonies.
 Wagner's influence is evident as the orchestra plays a major role setting the stage, developing material and intensifying the drama. ...
 [A] passage by way of illustrating [it] ... might be the death and resurrection section of the Credo ...
 The plaintive a cappella setting of 'passus et sepultus est' ... is reflected in pianissimo woodwind (or organ) and brass chorales before the strings propel a tremendous crescendo to a triumphant re-entry of the chorus at 'Et resurrexit'.

 However, there is a continuity with previous works.
 Several passages, such as the Qui tollis of the Gloria, the central part of the Credo, and the devoutness of the word "Jesu Christe", the solemness of "cum gloria" and the dread of the word mortuorum, were already prefigured in the Missa solemnis.
 Moreover, the string pianissimo in the opening bars of the Kyrie was also foreshadowed in the opening bars of Psalm 146.
 The Qui cum Patre et Filio in the Credo is quoting the foregoing Afferentur regi.

-The repeat structure already stubbed in Psalm 112 – a product of Kitzler's tutelage – is clearly present in the work: repeat of the starting theme of the Credo in "Et in spiritum", and that of "Deum de Deo" in "Et expecto"; repeat of the "Osanna" of the Sanctus at the end of the Benedictus; and that of the ascending scale of the Kyrie, of "Et vitam venturi" and of the fugue subject of the Gloria in the Dona nobis.
+The repeat structure already stubbed in Psalm 112 – a product of Kitzler's tutelage – is clearly present in the work: repeat of the starting theme of the Credo in "Et in spiritum", and that of "Et resurrexit" in "Et expecto"; repeat of the "Osanna" of the Sanctus at the end of the Benedictus; and that of the ascending scale of the Kyrie, of "Et vitam venturi" and of the fugue subject of the Gloria in the Dona nobis.

 Bruckner used also this ascending scale (a reminiscence of the "Qua resurget ex favilla homo reus" from Mozart's Requiem), as a stairway to heaven in i.a. the Adagio of several symphonies and his Te Deum.
 Its inversion, which Bruckner had used already in the first part of his Psalm 146, will be later used in the Andante of the Fourth Symphony and is also prefiguring the "Farewell to Life" of the Adagio of the Ninth Symphony.

 Bruckner used a citation of the "Miserere nobis" from the Gloria in the transition to the development of the first movement of his Third Symphony.
 At the end of his life he made again a citation of it, as a kind of supplication, before the climax of the Adagio of his Ninth Symphony.
 As Nowak wrote Perhaps the best indication of the high regard in which Bruckner held this mass is his use of the miserere-motif from the Gloria in the Adagio of the Ninth Symphony.
 He could think of no more fitting music for his farewell to life itself than the humbly pleading six-four chord sequences of his days in Linz.